Modelling the evolution of transcription factor binding preferences in complex eukaryotes: Results

-To find additional evidence that these 41 ancient TFs can be bona fide ``singleton genes'', we queried the NGC5.0 database~\cite{An2016}, which provides information about the gene duplicability for a large set of cancer genes.
+To find additional evidence that these 41 ancient TFs can be bona fide ``singleton genes'', we queried the NGC5.0 database~(\cite{An2016}), which provides information about the gene duplicability for a large set of cancer genes.
 14 of our putative singletons are present in this collection, and 12 of them show indeed no evidence of duplicability (at 60\% coverage), thus supporting their ``singleton'' nature.
 It is interesting to notice that the overall number of putative singletons (41 genes) is compatible to the size of the deviation from the random null model (40 $<N_s< $80) observed in our best fit tests.
+An example of a DBD family (the IRF family) giving rise to a set of motif families of size 1 is discussed in detail in the Supplementary Material (Section 5).